-Personnel, employee benefits, cost of supplies, and travel to perform the activities listed below are allowable costs.
+Personnel, employee benefits, and cost of supplies and travel to perform the following activities are allowable costs.
 Overtime for grant funded staff is an allowable cost, but to claim the increased rate, there must be a separate line item in the budget that includes the overtime rate of pay.

-- Costs for program materials such as pamphlets, handouts, booklets, or brochures. - > Planning activities for the development of a collaborative plan or implementation of selected programs. - Culturally and linguistically appropriate services such as interpreters and/or having documents translated into other languages. - Technical assistance with respect to adherence to or application of model programs, including visits to other counties in Indiana who are operating programs. - Placement advocacy to assist in locating and securing safe alternatives to incarceration or out of home placement. - Medical advocacy including referrals for mental healthcare services, and funding for any mental healthcare services, including services delivered via telehealth and related out of pocket costs that would otherwise be the responsibility of the youth or their family. - Counseling and support services, and childcare services for youth and families who are engaged in a community alternatives program.
+- > Costs for program materials such as pamphlets, handouts, booklets, or brochures. - > Planning activities for the development of a collaborative plan or implementation of selected programs. - > Culturally and linguistically appropriate services such as interpreters and/or having documents translated into other languages. - > Technical assistance with respect to adherence or application of model programs. - Placement advocacy to assist in locating and securing safe alternatives to detention or out of home placement. - Medical advocacy including referrals for mental healthcare services, and funding for any mental healthcare services, including services delivered via telehealth and related out of pocket costs that would otherwise be the responsibility of the youth or their family. - Counseling and support services, and childcare services for youth and families who are engaged in behavioral health care programs.